gabrielweyer/azure-functions-telemetry/README.md

 ![Service Bus binding: four telemetry items emitted by the Functions runtime](docs/img/service-bus-binding-execution-two-telemetry-items.png)

 I'm also setting the "request" `URL` and "response" code using `ServiceBusRequestInitializer`.

-#### Custom In-Process V4 - AvailabilityFunction

-Navigate to `http://localhost:7074/api/availability` in your favourite browser.

-Emits an availability telemetry items.
-This is normally emitted by tooling such as Application Insights [URL ping test][url-ping-test].
-The reason I'm emitting it manually is to demonstrate that the processor is called for availability telemetry items.

-#### Custom In-Process V4 - DependencyFunction

-Navigate to `http://localhost:7074/api/dependency` in your favourite browser.

-Discards a specific telemetry type.
-This is useful when having a noisy telemetry.
-You can tweak the processor to only discard successful dependencies, you can also modify the implementation to discard multiple dependency types.

 #### Custom In-Process V4 - discarding SystemTraceMiddleware logs